Nazareth Area School District: Middle school

-Due to population growth, the Nazareth Area School District constructed a new middle school for grades seven and eight (approximately 800 students).
+Due to population growth, the Nazareth Area School District constructed a new middle school for grades seven and eight with approximately 800 students.
 The project included a new $7 million swimming pool.
-The new building is located on Friedenstahl Avenue in Upper Nazareth Township, adjacent to the high school campus.
+The new building is located on Friedenstahl Avenue in Upper Nazareth Township adjacent to the high school campus.
 The school was completed in 2009 in time for the 2009-2010 school year.
 It cost an estimated total of $57 million.

 With the opening of the new middle school in 2009, the Nazareth area underwent a district-wide grade reconfiguration.
-Grades Kindergarten through 3rd grade remained in the elementary schools.
-Grades 4, 5, and 6 were placed into a new intermediate level with all students in those grades attending the Nazareth Are Intermediate School, utilizing the former middle school building at 355 Tatamy Road.
-Grades 7 and 8 now attend the new middle school building.
-Only the high school, built in 1956, remains unaffected by the grade changes.
+Kindergarten through third grade students remained in the elementary schools.
+Fourth, fifth, and sixth grade students were placed in a new intermediate level school, Nazareth Area Intermediate School, utilizing the former middle school building at 355 Tatamy Road.
+Seventh and eighth grade students now attend the new middle school.
+Students at Nazareth Area High School, which serves ninth through 12th grade students, were not impacted by the changes.

 Statistics

-According to a 2006 survey distributed to every household in the Nazareth Area School District, with a 19% participation rate:
+A 2006 survey distributed to every household in the Nazareth Area School District, which had a 19% participation rate, reported the following residency and attendance statistics in the district: